xxyzz/WordDumb/docs/x-ray_db.md

 |-------------------------|----------------------|--------|--------|
 | Henry Norris Russell... | Henry Norris Russell |      1 |      1 |

+If text is from the book the source is null.

 ## entity_excerpt

 | entity | excerpt |